Constraint learning: Graph-based learning

 If the algorithm proves all values of $x_{k+1}$ to be inconsistent with $x_1=a_1,\ldots,x_k=a_k$, then this evaluation was consistent, as otherwise the algorithm would not have evaluated $x_{k+1}$ at all; as a result, the constraints violated by a value of $x_{k+1}$ together with $x_1=a_1,\ldots,x_k=a_k$ all contain $x_{k+1}$.

 As a result, an inconsistent evaluation is the restriction of the truth evaluation of $x_1,\ldots,x_k$ to variables that are in a constraint with $x_{k+1}$, provided that this constraint contains no unassigned variable.

 Learning constraints representing these partial evaluation is called graph-based learning.
 It uses the same rationale of graph-based backjumping.
-These methods are called "graph-based" because they are based on pairs of variables are in the same constraint, which can be found out from the graph associated to the constraint satisfaction problem.
+These methods are called "graph-based" because they are based on pairs of variables in the same constraint, which can be found from the graph associated to the constraint satisfaction problem.

 Jumpback learning

 Jumpback learning is based on storing as constraints the inconsistent assignments that would be found by conflict-based backjumping.
 Whenever a partial assignment is found inconsistent, this algorithm selects the violated constraint that is minimal according to an ordering based on the order of instantiation of variables.
-The evaluation restricted of the variables that are in this constraint is inconsistent and is usually shorter than the complete evaluation.
+The evaluation restricted to the variables that are in this constraint is inconsistent and is usually shorter than the complete evaluation.
 Jumpback learning stores this fact as a new constraint.

-The ordering on constraints is based on the order of assignment of variable.
-In particular, the least of two constraint is the one whose latest non-common variable has been instantiated first.
+The ordering on constraints is based on the order of assignment of variables.
+In particular, the least of two constraints is the one whose latest non-common variable has been instantiated first.
 When an inconsistent assignment is reached, jumpback learning selects the violated constraint that is minimal according to this ordering, and restricts the current assignment to its variables.
 The constraint expressing the inconsistency of this assignment is stored.

 Constraint maintenance

-Constraint learning algorithms differ not only on the choice of constraint corresponding to a given inconsistent partial evaluation, but also on the choice of which constraint they maintain and which ones they discard.
+Constraint learning algorithms differ not only on the choice of constraint corresponding to a given inconsistent partial evaluation, but also on the choice of which constraints they retain and which ones they discard.

-In general, learning all inconsistencies in form of constraints and keeping them indefinitely may exhaust the available memory and increase the cost of checking consistency of partial evaluations.
+In general, learning all inconsistencies in the form of constraints and keeping them indefinitely may exhaust the available memory and increase the cost of checking consistency of partial evaluations.
 These problems can be solved either by storing only some learned constraints or by occasionally discarding constraints.

 Bounded learning only stores constraints if the inconsistent partial evaluation they represent is smaller than a given constraint number.
 Relevance-bounded learning discards constraints (or does not store them at all) that are considered not relevant given the current point of the search space; in particular, it discards or does not store all constraints that represent inconsistent partial evaluations that differ from the current partial evaluation on no more than a given fixed number of variables.